nyu-devops/lab-flask-swagger/README.md

 Since this lab has no database (it's just an in memory array) you can use **Virtualenv** to setup your Python environment instead of **Vagrant**.

 **Note:** _If you are using a Mac, this will work right out-of-the-box becasue the Mac has everything you need to do software development right from Apple.
-If you are using Windows, you will need to install [Python 2.7](https://www.python.org/downloads/release/python-2712/) and `pip` first becasue Windows does not ship with any development tools. :(_
+If you are using Windows, you will need to install [Python 2.7](https://www.python.org/downloads/release/python-2712/) and `pip` first becasue Windows does not ship with any development tools. :( I strongly recommend that Windows users use the Vagrant approach above._

 To use `virtualenv` follow these commands: